How To Get Started with Photo Organization of Old Family Photos

 So…they send them to me.

 As a result, I have hundreds of photographs of my ancestors from multiple family lines.
 Add to that my own family’s photographs of the current generations.
 Add still more with the photographs I take on research trips (think documents, gravestones, etc).
-Very quickly I had a problem.
-Organizing old family photos became a top priority so I could find them in the future easily.

 As with your “regular” genealogy files, you want to organize your ancestors and family photographs using a consistent file system.
 The actual system you use is less important than being consistent.
 Whichever system you decide to use, make it yours.
 Do what works for you.